Bilateral/Consolidation Chart Setups Trading

 - Sell Stop A pending order to open sell at a level that is below the market price.

 For this consolidation setup, price forms multiple highs and lows that can be then joined with horizontal trend lines that are parallel to each other.
-This rectangle pattern forms over an extended period of time giving this consolidation pattern setup its rectangle shape.
+This rectangle pattern forms over an extended period of time giving this consolidation pattern formation its rectangle shape.

 Rectangle Pattern Consolidation Pattern